Tips to Avoid Roaches

 - Roaches are most frequently spotted near garbage cans and refrigerators.
 Be sure to seal garbage cans, dispose of trash properly, and clean up any crumbs or food that is left out.

 - These tiny, flat creatures have the ability to sneak in through the tiniest cracks and crevices in the home.
 Make sure to seal off any openings, keep shrubbery and fire wood away from the home, as well as newspapers, bags and clothing.

-The best way to prevent roaches from getting in your home is with an effective pest prevention program.
+The best way to prevent roaches from getting in your home is with an effective pest control program.
 To schedule a free inspection or to learn more on preventing roaches and other pests from gaining access inside your home, CLICK HERE TODAY.